Standalone version of Vivaldi

 - Set a destination folder (anywhere except the Program Files folder)

-- Click Accept and Update to finish the installation.
+- Click Accept and Install to finish the installation.

 To open the browser go to the destination folder > Application > vivaldi.
 To access the browser easily save a shortcut to your Desktop or pin it to the Start Menu or Task Bar.